chenyingtz/integrations-extras/federatorai/README.md

 ![cluster_overview_dashboard][13]

 * Cluster Resource Usage Predictions and Recommendations
-   - This table shows the maximum/minimum/average value of CPU/memory workload prediction and recommended CPU/memory from the Federator.ai for the cluster resource planning.
+   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from the Federator.ai for the cluster resource planning.

 * Cluster Node Resource Usage Predictions and Recommendations
-   - This table shows the maximum/minimum/average value of CPU/memory workload prediction and recommended CPU/memory from the Federator.ai for the node resource planning.
+   - This table shows the maximum/minimum/average value of the CPU/memory workload prediction and the recommended CPU/memory resource usage from the Federator.ai for the node resource planning.

 * Node Current/Predicted Memory Usage (Daily)
    - This graph shows daily predicted memory usage from the Federator.ai and the memory usage of the nodes.